-- You could also filter files with certain file format during migration.
+- You could also filter files with a certain file format during migration.

-- If you want to move files from cloud to cloud regularlly and periodically, you could enable daily, weekly, or monthly "Schedule" so MultCloud can run your task as planned.
+- If you want to move files from the cloud to another regularly and periodically, you could enable a daily, weekly, or monthly "Schedule" so MultCloud can run your task as planned.

 - If you have tens of terabytes of data that need to be moved quickly, you could upgrade your MultCloud account to the premium account so MultCloud will use servers to migrate your data through 10 threads instead of only 2.